 One key to increasing your efficiency in Microsoft Word (in addition to letting Word fix your typos) is keeping your hands off the mouse as much as possible.
-To do that, though, you need to know a few handy shortcut keys so you can format as your fingers fly.
+To do that, though, you need to know a few handy Microsoft Word hotkeys — or shortcut keys — so you can format as your fingers fly.
 Try some of these and see if you don’t agree that it speeds things up.

 Note: In these key combinations, CTRL refers to the Control key and SHIFT to the Shift key, located at the bottom of your PC keyboard.
 The plus sign indicates the keys should be pressed simultaneously.
 Key combinations that perform formatting functions usually do so in a “toggle” mode, meaning you press the key combination once to turn the formatting on, then once again to turn it off.

 Font Formatting Microsoft Word Hotkeys

 Select the text you want to format, and use one of these key combinations.